code16/sharp/docs/guide/entity-states.md

 The state will be displayed in the top section of the Show Page (if you have one).

-In the Entity List, it will be displayed in a new column at the end of the list, unless you have declared a specific column with the `->addStateField()` method (in this case, you can choose where to place it).
+In the Entity List, it will be displayed in a new column at the end of the list, unless you have declared a specific column (in this case, you can choose where to place it):

 ```php
 class ProductEntityList extends SharpEntityList